Esapekka Lappi

-Esapekka Lappi (/fi/; born 17 January 1991) is a Finnish rally driver.
+Esapekka Eemeli Lappi (/fi/; born 17 January 1991) is a Finnish rally driver.
 He is the 2012 and 2025 Finnish Rally Champion, 2014 European Rally Champion and the 2016 WRC-2 Champion.
 He now drives for Hyundai Motorsport.
 In 2024, he won his second ever event in Rally Sweden, which broke the record for the longest gap between wins in terms of time and number of rallies (81 rallies), with his debut win coming from his home event in 2017 Rally Finland.

 Career

 2012

 Lappi won the 2012 Finnish Rally Championship with Ford Fiesta S2000 winning all the 7 rounds of the championship with his co-driver Janne Ferm.

 In October, Lappi was signed by Škoda Motorsport.
 Lappi won his first rally with the team in 2012 Rally Poland which was part of European Rally Championship, driving a Škoda Fabia S2000.

 Škoda Motorsport (2013–2016)

 Lappi at 2013 Rally de Portugal.

 In 2013, Lappi competed full season in Asia-Pacific Rally Championship with Team MRF's Škoda Fabia S2000, and selected events in both WRC-2 and ERC with Škoda Motorsport.
 In APRC, Lappi won three out of six events and finished the season runner-up to his team-mate Gaurav Gill.

 In ERC, Lappi competed in three tarmac rallies, winning the last of them Rallye International du Valais in Switzerland.
 He finished the season fifth in the final standings.

-In WRC-2, he also raced in three rallies, winning Rally de Portugal where he also scored his maiden WRC-point finishing 10th overall.
+In WRC-2, Lappi also raced in three rallies, winning Rally de Portugal where he also scored his maiden WRC-point finishing 10th overall.

 Lappi won the 2014 European Rally Championship title with victories in Latvia, Northern Ireland and Switzerland.

 Lappi continued competing with Škoda Motorsport driving their new challenger Fabia R5 in WRC-2 championship.
 He scored two wins in Poland and Finland on his way to finish the season in third place behind Nasser Al-Attiyah and Yuriy Protasov.
 Lappi also scored his career-best WRC result finishing eighth in Rally Finland.

-He won the 2016 World Rally Championship-2 with the Škoda Fabia R5 after winning in Finland, Germany, Wales and Australia.
+Lappi won the 2016 World Rally Championship-2 with the Škoda Fabia R5 after winning in Finland, Germany, Wales and Australia.